UK retailers say talk of economic recovery premature

 On Monday, British finance minister George Osborne said the UK economy had turned the corner and that its growth vindicated the government’s austerity program.

-Though it is budgeting for “no significant change to the challenging economic environment in the near future,” it expects a better second-half performance and a full-year outcome in line with expectations.
-Morrisons shares rose up to 5 percent.

-Next posted an 8.2 percent increase in first-half profit but was reliant on a strong performance from its Directory internet business to offset sales falls in traditional stores - a growing theme across Britain’s retail sector.
-It maintained its guidance for full-year sales growth of 1.5-3.5 percent.

-While official data and surveys have shown an improving outlook for UK consumer spending, which generates about two-thirds of gross domestic product, retailers remain wary.
+Though official data and surveys have shown an improving outlook for UK consumer spending, which generates about two-thirds of gross domestic product, retailers remain cautious.

 J Sainsbury (SBRY.L), Britain’s No. 3 grocer, and B&Q owner Kingfisher (KGF.L), the No. 1 home improvement group, both said this week it was too early to call a UK recovery, with Sainsbury’s describing strong trading across the grocery industry in the summer as “a blip” due to helpfully hot weather.